Analysis of $b\rightarrow c\tau\bar{\nu}_\tau$ anomalies using weak effective Hamiltonian with complex couplings: Impact of complex WCs on various physical observables

 \subsection{$CP-$ violating triple product asymmetries}

-The inclusion of NP operators and the corresponding WCs in $b\to c \tau \bar{\nu}_{\tau}$ decays may add an additional phase which leads to the $CP-$ asymmetries in the corresponding exclusive decays.
+The inclusion of NP operators and the corresponding WCs in $b\to c \tau \bar{\nu}_{\tau}$ decays may add phase which leads to the $CP-$ asymmetries in the corresponding exclusive decays.
 This additional new phase gives a marked difference between the decay amplitude and its $CP$ conjugate.
 However, the possibility of introducing a strong phase due to the interference between the higher $D^*$ resonances was ruled out by the $F_{L}\left(D^*\right)$ measurements.
 In this situation, there are some possibilities to investigate the violation of $CP-$ symmetry through triple product asymmetries (TPA).
 This has been discussed in detail in \cite{Kumbhakar:2020jdz, Aloni:2018ipm,Duraisamy:2014sna,Duraisamy:2013pia,Alok:2011gv,Bhattacharya:2019olg,Bhattacharya:2020lfm}, and to make the study self-sufficient, these details are given in the Appendix \ref{CPTP}.
-The $CP$ violating triple products are given as:
+The three different transverse asymmetries $\left(A_{C}^{(i=1,2,3)}\right)$ are \cite{Duraisamy:2013pia}: